 You probably got npm because you want to install stuff.

-The very first thing you will most likely want to run in any node
+The very first thing you will most likely want to run in any node program is

 npm install to install its dependencies.

 npm install blerg to install the latest version of "blerg".
 Check out

 npm install for more info.
 It can do a lot of stuff.